 From the Pre-Publication Reviews

-“…lively…straightforward…written especially for the non-professional….
-It relates experiences that most anthropologists have had, and lessons they have learned, but that others need to hear….there is nothing quite like it on the market.”
+“…lively…straightforward…written especially for the non-professional….there is nothing quite like it on the market.”
 Richard Scaglion, Research Professor, University Center for International Studies,, University of Pittsburgh

 “..a very thorough example of what it means to do anthropology….the scholarship is excellent…the work is original” Jack Weatherford, cultural anthropologist, author of Genghis Khan and the Making of the Modern World, The History of Money, and other works